parrt/AniML-java/README.md

 sorted order that have different classifications, while keeping track of the running totals of positive and negative examples on each side of the split point.

-From Introduction to Statistical Learning
+From *An Introduction to Statistical Learning* (Gareth James, Daniela Witten, Trevor Hastie, Robert Tibshirani)

 1st RF tweak to decision trees.
 The following explains why we bootstrap a new data set for each tree in forest (*bagging*):